 As a property manager or owner, you know that buildings require maintenance, renovations, and appliance replacements or upgrades.
 In addition to normal operating expenses, you may need to invest in “big ticket” items to maintain and enhance your property.
-These expenses are known as capital expenditures, more commonly known as CapEx.
+This real estate metric is known as capital expenditures, more commonly known as CapEx.

 But how do you decide which expenses are worth it?
 In this post, we do a deep dive into CapEx real estate, provide tips for budgeting for it, and explain why property technology (proptech) is a good use for it.